Care for Your Pets

 Obesity

-Obesity in pets is an increasingly common problem that affects up to 40% of dogs and 30% of cats in the United States.
+Obesity in pets is the most common diagnosis.
 The most important factor leading to obesity is excess intake of calories and/or decreased physical activity.

 There are several significant health problems that can develop due to obesity.
-The most common problems being diabetes, osteoarthritis, breathing difficulties, congestive heart failure, high blood pressure, skin problems, liver disease, plus anesthetic and surgical risks.
-One study has even correlated the beginning stages of mammary cancer in dogs with early obesity.
+The most common problems being diabetes, osteoarthritis, breathing difficulties, plus anesthetic and surgical risks.
+Studies have even found that the development of cancer is more likely in pets that are obese/overweight.

 What do you do if your pet is overweight?

 The general approach in treating an overweight pet is to reduce the caloric intake while increasing the energy output.
 This can be accomplished by feeding a high-fiber, low-fat, less calorie-dense food and beginning a controlled exercise regimen with your pet.
-There are various ways to reduce the caloric density of a pet food, consult your veterinarian.
+We can help you formulate a diet plan to help facilitate weight loss in your pet.

 What do you do after your pet has reached its optimal weight?